Blaizzy/mlx-embeddings/docs/Homebrew-brew-Maintainer-Guide.md

 integration test.
 For this reason, it's okay to merge PRs that fail the Codecov check if necessary, but this should be avoided if possible.

+### `brew tests` and BuildPulse

+BuildPulse monitors CI jobs for every push to `Homebrew/brew` to detect flaky tests and track them over time.
+The reports are available to Homebrew maintainers on [buildpulse.io](https://buildpulse.io/installations) and daily summaries are published to [`#buildpulse-health`](https://machomebrew.slack.com/archives/C0268BSJBJ8) in Slack.

+BuildPulse can be used as a guide to identify which flaky tests are causing the most disruption to the CI suite.
+To make the biggest improvements to the reliability of the build, we can focus on the most disruptive flaky tests first (i.e., the tests causing the most intermittent failures).

+To help find the root cause for a particular flaky test, buildpulse.io provides links to the most recent CI job and commit where the test failed and then passed with no change to the underlying code.
+You may want to check out the code at that commit to attempt to reproduce the failure locally.
+You can also see the list of recent failures on buildpulse.io to determine if the test always fails the same way.

 ## Manpages and shell completions

 Homebrew's manpages and shell completions are generated automatically by the `brew generate-man-completions` command.